Skip to main content

 Intravesical Therapy for Bladder Cancer

-With intravesical therapy, the doctor puts a liquid drug right into your bladder rather than giving it by mouth or injecting it into your blood.
+With intravesical therapy, the doctor puts a liquid drug right into your bladder rather than giving it by mouth or putting it into your blood.
 The drug is given through a tube (urinary catheter) that's been put into your bladder through your urethra.

 When is intravesical therapy used?

-Intravesical therapy is used mainly for some early-stage bladder cancers that are still only in (or very close to) the inner lining of the bladder (where almost all bladder cancers start).
-Drugs given directly into the bladder affect the cells lining the inside of the bladder and have little to no effect on cells elsewhere.
-This means that any cancer cells outside of the bladder lining, including those that have grown deeply into the bladder wall, aren’t treated by intravesical therapy.
-Drugs put into the bladder also can’t reach any cancer cells in other parts of the body.
+Drugs given directly into the bladder affect the cells lining the inside of the bladder but have very little effect on cells elsewhere.
+This means that intravesical therapy isn’t likely to be helpful in treating cancer cells that have grown deeply into the bladder wall, or cancer cells in other parts of the body.

 To treat non-muscle invasive bladder cancer (NMIBC)

-Most often, intravesical therapy is used after transurethral resection of bladder tumor (TURBT).
-A dose of intravesical chemotherapy (see below) is usually given within 24 hours of the procedure.
+As noted above, a single dose of intravesical chemotherapy is usually given within 24 hours of the procedure.

 If further intravesical treatments (immunotherapy or chemotherapy) are needed, they're usually started a few weeks later.
-Treatment schedules vary, depending on the risk of the bladder cancer coming back after treatment, which treatment is used, how well the cancer responds to the treatment, and other factors.
-For some low-risk cancers, no further treatment might be needed.
-For higher-risk cancers, intravesical therapy might be given weekly (or less often) for up to 3 years.
-Your doctor will talk with you about the best plan based on the details of your bladder cancer and how it responds to treatment.
+Treatment schedules vary, depending on the risk of the bladder cancer coming back after treatment, which treatment is used, how well the cancer responds to the treatment, and other factors:

-To treat higher-stage, invasive bladder cancers
+To treat muscle invasive bladder cancer (MIBC)

-These cancers have reached the muscle layer of the bladder wall.
-If a transurethral resection of bladder tumor (TURBT) is done as the initial surgery (which isn’t often), a dose of intravesical chemotherapy is often given within 24 hours.
+If a TURBT is done as the initial surgery (which isn’t often for MIBC), a dose of intravesical chemotherapy is often given within 24 hours.
 But intravesical therapy isn’t likely to be helpful for most stage II or higher bladder cancers because they have already spread beyond the inner lining of the bladder wall.

-Types of intravesical therapy
+Types of medicines for intravesical therapy

 • Immunotherapy